SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Background

 \subsection{Variational Bayesian Learning}

-Variational Bayesian learning is the learning method that we have considered in this paper.
-In the variational Bayesian learning, weight uncertainty is introduced in the network.
-Meaning, instead of learning the weights of a plain neural network, one learns a distribution over the weights of the neural network.
-This distribution is parameterized and those parameters are learned through the learning process.
-This learning happens by looking at the posterior distribution on the weights and fit it to the closest parameterized distribution.
+Variational Bayesian learning \cite{blundell2015weight} is the learning method used in this paper.
+In the variational Bayesian learning, weight uncertainty is introduced in the neural network by learning a parameterized distribution over the weights (instead of just learning the weight values).
 More specifically, assume that $\theta$ is the weight vector of the neural network.
 We denote the parameterized posterior distribution over $\theta$ by $q(\theta|w)$, where $w$ is the parameter vector of the posterior distribution.
-Also, assume that we have a prior distribution over $\theta$, denoted by $\mathcal{P}_{t-1}(\theta)$.
-After observing the data batch $\mathcal{D}_t$, the posterior distribution parameters, $w$, are found by minimizing the variational free energy cost function:
+Also, assume that at round $t$ of the training, we have a prior distribution over $\theta$, denoted by $\mathcal{P}_{t-1}(\theta)$.
+After observing the data batch $\mathcal{D}_t$, the posterior distribution parameters, $w$, are updated by minimizing the variational free energy loss function: